cfengine/documentation/guide/writing-and-serving-policy/policy-framework.markdown

 * `services`: your site's policies go here

 * `services_autorun`: see above

-* `sketches`: Design Center installations use this; do not touch or you will get unexpected behavior

 * `update` and `update.cf`: functionality for updating inputs and CFEngine itself, see above.
 You only modify files under `update` if